What is the Windsor Framework?

 To take full advantage of the various schemes that have been developed as part of the Windsor Framework, you may be required to take some proactive steps.
 As the information becomes available, it is therefore essential that you review the associated eligibility criteria to identify whether a scheme is suitable for your specific trade scenario.

-To gain access to benefits of the Customs ‘Green Lane’ when it opens in September 2024, you will need to be UK Internal Market Scheme authorised.
+To gain access to benefits of the SPIMM when it opens, you will need to be UK Internal Market Scheme authorised.
 The registration is now open.
 You can find out more about the requirements for the scheme here.

 Any business that is involved in moving retail goods such as food, drink, cut flowers and pet food from Great Britain that will be sold in Northern Ireland to the final consumer needs to sign up for the Northern Ireland Retail Movement Scheme to access simplified arrangements under the scheme.